pippin-29/Philosophy_Opinion_Flow-Chart/README.md

 Of course, while some of the pieces of the information, might seem fallible in truth(and they very well could be).
 I tried my best to keep the opinion that was created in the first instance to be the opinion that is proved.

-# I do not actually think that the belief that i can obtain cake, is actually factually correct, although it could be useful.
+# I do not actually know if i can obtain cake, the opinion could wrong, although it could be useful, i might NOT try to obtain cake.

     - On further analysis, the question should not be whether you CAN obtain cake. but whether you should try to obtain cake...